Macchi M.C.72

 The Macchi M.C.
-72 is an experimental seaplane designed and built by the Italian aircraft company Macchi Aeronautica.
+72 is an experimental floatplane designed and built by the Italian aircraft company Macchi Aeronautica.
 The M.C.
 72 held the world speed record for all aircraft for five years.
 In 1933 and 1934 it set world speed records for piston engine-powered seaplanes; the latter still stands.

 Design and development

 The Macchi M.C.
 72 was one of a series of seaplanes developed by Macchi Aeronautica.
 In the 1920s, Macchi focused on speed and on winning the Schneider Trophy.
 In 1922 the company hired aircraft designer Mario Castoldi to design high-speed aircraft.